eventmq/eventmq/README.md

 # Installation

-EventMQ is available on PyPy:
+EventMQ is available on PyPi:

 ```
 pip install eventmq